-No. Individuals are eligible to apply for most Arts Council schemes and awards, other than the grant programmes (Regular Funding, Annual Funding, and Annual Programming).
-If you apply as an individual, we will only deal with you directly, and if successful, payments will be made to you in your name, and you will be responsible for accounting for the monies offered.
+No. Individuals are eligible to apply for most Arts Council schemes and awards, other than the main grant programme (Strategic Funding).
+Note that, If you apply as an individual, we will only deal with you directly, and if successful, payments will be made to you in your name, and you will be responsible for accounting for the monies offered.

 I’m a professional theatre artist and would like to travel abroad to see work, or to attend a short course or residency to develop my arts practice.
 Can I get funding from the Arts Council?

 As part of the Arts Council’s Agility Award and